HH-120 for COVID-19: real-time meta analysis of 2 studies

 risk with low confidence for cases and viral clearance.

-Outcome specific analyses and combined evidence from all
+and corrections with a consistent protocol for 112 treatments.
+Outcome specific analysis and combined evidence from all

 SARS-CoV-2 infection primarily begins in the upper respiratory